walmartlabs/concord-website/docs/processes-v2/index.md

 Concord automatically provides several built-in variables upon process execution in addition to the defined [variables](#variables):

-- `txId`: an unique identifier of the current process;
+- `txId` - an unique identifier of the current process;
-- `parentInstanceId`: an identifier of the parent process;
+- `parentInstanceId` - an identifier of the parent process;
-- `workDir`: path to the working directory of a current process;
+- `workDir` - path to the working directory of a current process;
-- `initiator`: information about the user who started a process:
+- `initiator` - information about the user who started a process:
-  - `initiator.username`: login, string;
+  - `initiator.username` - login, string;
-  - `initiator.displayName`: printable name, string;
+  - `initiator.displayName` - printable name, string;
-  - `initiator.email`: email address, string;
+  - `initiator.email` - email address, string;
-  - `initiator.groups`: list of user's groups;
+  - `initiator.groups` - list of user's groups;
-  - `initiator.attributes`: other LDAP attributes; for example `initiator.attributes.mail` contains the email address.
+  - `initiator.attributes` - other LDAP attributes; for example
+    `initiator.attributes.mail` contains the email address.
-- `currentUser`: information about the current user.
+- `currentUser` - information about the current user.
 Has the same structure as `initiator`;
-- `requestInfo`: additional request data (see the note below):
+- `requestInfo` - additional request data (see the note below):
-  - `requestInfo.query`: query parameters of a request made using user-facing endpoints (e.g. the portal API);
+  - `requestInfo.query` - query parameters of a request made using user-facing endpoints (e.g. the portal API);
-  - `requestInfo.ip`: client IP address, where from request is generated.
+  - `requestInfo.ip` - client IP address, where from request is generated.
-  - `requestInfo.headers`: headers of request made using user-facing endpoints.
+  - `requestInfo.headers` - headers of request made using user-facing endpoints.
-- `projectInfo`: project's data:
+- `projectInfo` - project's data:
   - `projectInfo.orgId` - the ID of the project's organization;
   - `projectInfo.orgName` - the name of the project's organization;
   - `projectInfo.projectId` - the project's ID;